chinmayi-ujoshi/chinmayi-ujoshi/README.md

 💞 My journey began with a fascination for electronics, leading to a Bachelor's in E&TC.

 💞 My path took a pivotal turn during a software internship, which ignited my passion for software development.

-💞 Currently, I'm pursuing a Master's in Computer Engineering at Syracuse University, with a 30% scholarship in recognition of my potential and achievements.

 💞 My vision as a developer is to create and contribute to projects that not only solve complex problems but also contribute positively to society!